 Professor Davis traveled to Japan to, in part, learn from the top manga universities to help our classes improve at Carolina

-In July 2015, Professor Davis was very fortunate to be invited to Kyoto Seika University and Osaka Arts University, in Japan where he learned some of OAU’s advanced manga teaching methods.
-And at Kyoto Seika University, he was invited to present his book’s research.
+In July 2015, Professor Davis was very fortunate to be invited to Kyoto Seika University's world-class manga program to present his research, and Osaka Arts University, where he learned some of OAU’s advanced manga teaching methods.
+And at Kyoto Seika University, he was invited to present his book’s research in Associate Professor Mariko Koizumi's classroom.
 At both of these foremost manga programs the manga students are taught by seasoned professionals.
 Editors from the top publishers as well as famous mangaka (manga creators) guest speak/teach regularly there.
 Davis was able to meet with the world class faculty and administrators at both universities.

 Prof. Davis also conducted research at the Kyoto International Manga Museum, where over 300,000 volumes of manga are archived, along with a research center.
 The museum is housed in a former school, and funded by the city of Kyoto and Kyoto Seika University.
 Davis was treated to a tour and a demonstration by the late master of the form Yassan, of Kami-shibai (“Paper Theaters” or “Paper Drama”) an early 20th century form of entertainment that was a predecessor of manga.
 In this medium, a performer would display ornately drawn picture boards inserted in sequence in a frame as he narrated; he traveled between performance locations on a bicycle, onto which he would attach the frame containing the picture boards.
 This model is now being used as an experiment to record voice acting from our Theater School students onto some of the manga at wemakemanga.com, a project that originated when USC President Pastides introduced Davis and theater Professor Tobolski and asked them to work together.